pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 # What, Why and How RxJS with Reactive Patterns and Best Practices

-Most of the modern apps are becoming more and more user engaging in terms of content/data and interactivity (user or system events).
-User events like infinite scrolls, switching views, post/like/share/comment actions and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. are pushing modern apps to next level.
-These modern use cases require a modern approach of reactive programming by reacting to the change in data and events by treating them as streams.
+Modern apps are becoming more and more user engaging in terms of content/data and interactivity (user or system events).
+User events like infinite scrolls, switching views, post/like/share/comment actions, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. are pushing modern apps to next level.
+These modern use cases require a modern approach of reactive programming in which we react to data and events by treating them as streams.

-We just `subscribe()` to these `Observable` streams and react to `next()` event to handle the change.
+*** We just `subscribe()` to these `Observable` streams and react to `next()` event to handle the change. ***

-> We will see what is `subscribe()`, `Observable` and `next()` soon but before that what is a stream?
+> We will see what is `subscribe()`, `Observable` and `next()` soon but before that, what is a stream?

 ## Everything is a stream

+> TODO: Everything is a stream picture

-Everything is a stream.
+Everything is a Stream!
 This includes what you are reading, listening, thinking, understanding, doing, etc. right now and in future.
-It is ongoing, untimely, endless and can get interrupted/terminated.
-Data, change in data, events, errors are streams too.
-These streams are flowing in any application that we need to observe and react to.
+It is ongoing, untimely, short/long lived, endless flow which can be interrupted/terminated.

+*** Data, change in data, events, errors are streams too. ***

+These streams are flowing in any application that we can observe and react to.
+Let's see an example in action:

 > Copy below code in browser's devtools console and move your cursor over the page to see the logs as shown in following image